Is there such a thing as age-appropriate dressing?

 Catherine Summers doesn’t think so.
 Catherine is a 40-year-old British blogger who marches to the beat of her drum and has dubbed herself the Queen of Clash.

 A self-professed “black clothes avoider” Catherine loves lots of bright colors, mixing patterns, textures, and styles to create some very eclectic looks over 40.
 Here’s a look at her style and where she gets her inspiration from.

 Deb: Catherine, I would say you have a bold, creative, and somewhat rebellious style that not everyone could pull off, but it seems totally in sync with your strong spirit.
 How would you describe your way of dressing?

-I’d describe my style is eclectic, but erring on the side of “Preppy with a Twist”, and always colourful.
-I made a conscious decisions a few years ago to stop wearing and buying so much black, so my style has become more and more colourful over the years.
+I’d describe my style is eclectic, but erring on the side of “Preppy with a Twist,” and always colorful.
+I made a conscious decision a few years ago to stop wearing and buying so much black, so my style has become more and more colorful over the years.

-Plus having a blog makes you see yourself differently, so two years of seeing myself online has honed my style and helped me realise what really suits me (even better than a full-length mirror has)!
+Plus, having a blog makes you see yourself differently, so two years of seeing myself online have honed my style and helped me realize what suits me (even better than a full-length mirror has)!